inderdhillon/assignment/README.md

 1.2
 For second part of solution for TEST1, I am still working on creating working API to read JSON files and writing to Elasticsearch.
 But I did create one api using flask framework which reads JSON objects and store as articles and I can query from there to get status of particular service.
 I'll upload this working solution to my repository soon.

+I added SAMPLE_api.py script that I was working on flask framework.

 2. TEST2